Free Resource

 2 — Financial, Credit & B2B Intelligence Brokers

 Who these are: Companies that compile verified financial and professional data for credit scoring, fraud prevention, and B2B lead generation.
 Credit bureaus (Experian, Equifax, TransUnion) operate Consumer Information Portals under GDPR Article 15.
 For B2B brokers (ZoomInfo, Cognism, Lusha, Apollo) that hold professional profiles, a “claim and correct” strategy — correcting inaccurate data while suppressing marketing use — is often more practical than outright deletion, since these profiles are continuously re-aggregated from public sources.
+To opt out of financial and B2B brokers: file an Article 15 access request first to surface the exact record they hold, then follow with an Article 17 erasure or correction request.
+For credit bureaux use their Consumer Information Portal; for B2B brokers, request suppression of marketing use alongside deletion so the profile cannot simply be re-sold.

 # Broker Jurisdiction Privacy / Opt-Out